 Small business owners in the Golden State know how important it is to stay up to date on minimum wage regulations.
 You want to make sure you’re complying, of course.
-But staying aware of upcoming changes in the California minimum wage also lets you plan better for your business’ future.
+But staying aware of upcoming changes in the California minimum wage landscape also lets you plan better for your business’ future.

-What is the minimum wage in California?
+What is the minimum wage in California in 2023?